astronomer/docs/software/install-airgapped.md

 - Notify users of errors with their Airflow Deployments.
 - Send emails to invite new users to Astronomer.
-- Send certain platform alerts (in the default configuration, configurable).
+- Send certain platform alerts, enabled by default but can be configured.

 Astronomer Software sends all outbound email using SMTP.